dojo/docs/developer/design/loader.rst

 In non-browser environments, the path is a filename and the particular environment's file system library is used to retrieve the module synchronously.
 This essentially results in the loader operating in synchronous AMD mode.
-However, this is just an implemenation detail; from the loader client perspective, it "just works".
+However, this is just an implementation detail; from the loader client perspective, it "just works".

+TODO: explain how to write an environment config

 .. _CommonJS: http://www.commonjs.org/
 .. _Modules/AsynchronousDefinition: http://wiki.commonjs.org/wiki/Modules/AsynchronousDefinition